CosmWasm/book/src/basics/funds.md

 }
 ```

-Fairly simple.
-I don't particularly appreciate that every balance check is
+This is fairly straightforward, though you may not particularly appreciate that every balance check is
-eight lines of code, but it can be improved by enclosing this assertion into a
+eight lines of code!
+It can be improved by enclosing this assertion in a
-separate function, probably with the
+separate function, probably with the use of the
 [`#[track_caller]`](https://doc.rust-lang.org/reference/attributes/diagnostics.html#the-track_caller-attribute)
 attribute.

-The critical thing to talk about is how `app` creation changed.
-Because we need
+The critical thing to discuss is how `app` creation changed.
+As we need
-some initial tokens on a `user` account, instead of using the default
+some initial tokens in a `user`'s account, instead of using the default
-constructor, we have to provide it with an initializer function.
-Unfortunately,
+constructor we have to provide it with an initializer function.
+Unfortunately, the
 [`new`](https://docs.rs/cw-multi-test/0.13.4/cw_multi_test/struct.App.html#method.new)
-documentation is not easy to follow - even if a function is not very
+documentation is not very easy to follow, even if our required function is not very
 complicated.
 What it takes as an argument is a closure with three arguments -
 the
 [`Router`](https://docs.rs/cw-multi-test/0.13.4/cw_multi_test/struct.Router.html)